Genetic dissection of common bacterial blight resistance in the Andean gene pool of common bean

 v

-Mr Mulube collecting diseased samples during a CBB diagnostic survey (i); CBB symptoms on leaves (ii); and in a severely affected field (iii); screening for CBB resistance in the greenhouse using artificial inoculation with CBB isolates (iv; and v).
+Mr Mulube collecting diseased samples during a CBB diagnostic survey (i); CBB symptoms on leaves (ii); and in a severely affected field (iii); at the University of California, Davis, during a five-month training visit in 2023 (iv); with Travis Parker (v).